 It doesn’t matter if you’re an athlete, it’s always a good idea to get those endorphins flowing on these short, dark days.
 Plus, you’ll warm up in no time at any of Amsterdam’s four indoor climbing gyms. 🧗♀️

 Klimmuur is the most centrally located and has a lovely sunny terrace to relax after your hard work.
 Mountain Network is one of the Netherlands’ largest gyms, located in Amsterdam West.
-Monk is strictly for bouldering, which means you’re less far off the ground and not using ropes.
+Monk is strictly for bouldering, which means you’re less far off the ground and not using any ropes.
 They have two locations: one in Amsterdam North and their new ‘Monk Club’ in the east.

 Be dazzled by a drag show

 If you’re absolutely ready to have a fabulous time, a drag show is the place to go.
-Just behind the Royal Place, you’ll find the theatre restaurant ‘t Sluisje, where you can enjoy a three-course meal with a sensational show. 🍸
+Just behind the Royal Place, you’ll find the theatre restaurant ‘t Sluisje, where you can enjoy a three-course meal in combination with a sensational show. 🍸

 Relax with a canal cruise